-The Leaders in
+The Leader in

 MUSIC VIDEO PROMOTION

 Now more than ever, music fans love to not only hear a song but to see the visuals you create.
-Your new music video is essential in establishing your buzz, brand and identity as an artist, so effective music video promotion is imperative to getting your music video in front of the maximum amount of viewers and new fans possible.
+Your new music video is essential in establishing your buzz, brand and identity as an artist, so effective music video promotion is imperative to getting your music video in front of the maximum number of viewers and new fans possible.

 That's where working with the best music video promotion company makes a world of difference.
 HIP Video Promo are the experts when it comes to utilizing and promoting to every potential platform, outlet, and portal to spread the word and boost your buzz.